Orange County Choppers bikes: Black Widow Bike

 Paul Teutul Jr. was the primary designer and fabricator on this bike.
 The "Black Widow Bike" was the bike central to the first two episodes of American Chopper.
-This bike was the first sign to fans of the show of Paul Jr.'s obsession with spiders and spider webs as well as the capabilities of OCC.The bike is now at home at Paul Jr. Designs.
+This bike was the first sign to fans of the show of Paul Jr.'s obsession with spiders and spider webs as well as the capabilities of OCC.
 This was also the first bike Vinny and Paul Jr. worked on together.

+As of 2025, the Black Widow Bike is now in possession of PJD at the Paul Jr. Designs showroom.